JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 - Unhide all currently hidden entities (not shown in the above screenshot -- it only shows up when there is at least one hidden entity).

-See more details on the graph controls in [this doc](quickstart-graph).
+See more details on the graph controls in [this doc][quickstart-graph].

 ## Part 2 - Infrastructure Analysis